rr-on-gh/step-functions-workflows-collection/step-functions-load-testing/README.md

 # Serverless load generator using distributed map

-This project creates a serverless load generator using AWS Step Functions' distributed map to load test a workload.
+This project creates a serverless load generator Step Function and uses distributed map to load test a workload.
 This pattern load tests a Lambda function, however this can be extended to load test other workloads like HTTP endpoints, APIs or other services that Step Functions support.

 It creates two AWS Step Functions.
-The first, `StateMachineLoadTester`, orchestrates the ramp up of the load, checking the concurrency and holding the load for a specified period of time.
-The second step function, `StateMachineLoadTesterRunLoad`, is responsible for generating the load by using a distributed map and invoking the workload that needs to be load tested.
+The first, `LoadTesterStateMachine`, orchestrates the ramp up of the load, checking the concurrency and holding the load for a specified period of time.
+The second step function, `LoadTesterStateMachineRunLoad`, is responsible for generating the load by using a distributed map and invoking the workload that needs to be load tested.

-The step function takes in 3 parameters:
+The step function `LoadTesterStateMachine` is the entry point and takes in 3 parameters:

  - `rampUpDuration` The time in minutes over which the load should gradually be increased till it reaches the `targetConcurrency`
  - `duration` The time in minutes after the `rampupDuration` the load test should run